Mify: 1966-1967: The Red Roosters

 The history of the group began in September 1966, when Sergey Danilov and Gennadiy Barikhnovskiy were both eighth-graders at School No. 216 in the Kirovsky District of Leningrad.
 In the midst of Beatlemania and the popularity of rock and roll, they decided to start their own group.
 In one of their early performances as a duet, they played music from the film Lyudi nad oblakami («Люди над облаками») at a school event.
 Soon after, Dmitry Zadvornov, then a freshman, joined the group as a vocalist.

-In the summer of 1966, the group was joined by bassist Pyotr “Pete” Bezdudnov, a student of the neighboring School No. 501, and drummer Valeriy Sorokin, a classmate of the group’s founders.
-Zadvornov suggested naming the group “The Red Roosters” after Willie Dixon's blues standard “Little Red Rooster”, which he knew from The Rolling Stones' rendition.
-The group's only performance with this name and line-up occurred at School No. 216 on December 29, 1966.

 Soon after, Vyacheslav Legzdin replaced Bezdudnov on bass and the group changed their name to Mify (Мифы).
 The band's first performance under the new name took place on November 7, 1967.

 1967-1974: Early years of Mify

 Before the members graduated from school, the group performed at their own school, School No. 501, and at the Seltso sovkhoz.
 Drummer Valeriy Sorokin was replaced by Sergey Petrov, who had previously played in a group at School No. 501.
 Zadvornov left the group and Barikhnovsky took over the vocals.

 At the end of 1967, Mify took the second place in a district-wide competition of school ensembles.
 They went on a city-wide tour and came fourth in that competition.
 A portion of their performance was played in a radio program dedicated to the competition.
 The members of Gorizont («Горизонт»), the group that won the competition, advised the members of Mify to join the choir at the Pioneers Palace.
 Danilov, Barikhnovsky and Legzdin followed this advice and learned to sing vocal harmonies.
-Mify and Gorizont went on to hold several joint performances.